-3. Lodging a Complaint
+Lodging a Complaint

-- 3.1 Where a complaint relates to a breach in legislation, for which the Shire is responsible for administering, the complaint shall be made in writing and include: - (a) name and address, telephone number, and email address of the complainant; - (b) address of the offending property; and - (c) details of the alleged offence.
+Where a complaint relates to a breach in legislation, for which the Shire is responsible for administering, the complaint shall be made in writing and include:

+- (a) name and address, telephone number, and email address of the complainant;

+- (b) address of the offending property; and

+- (c) details of the alleged offence.

-The Shire may consider verbal complaints received on a case by case basis.
+The Shire may consider verbal complaints received on a case-by-case basis.

-4. Investigation of complaints (Reactive Compliance)
+Investigation of Complaints (Reactive Compliance)

-- 4.1 Complaints will be prioritised for investigation based upon the offence category set out in clause 5 of this policy. - 4.2 Decisions on enforcement action may have regard to any or all of the following considerations: - (a) The offence category the type and seriousness of offence - (b) The occurrence of the offence and whether it is repeated - (c) Whether the offence was committed willfully or unknowingly - (d) Voluntary action by the alleged offender to remediate the offence - (e) The potential short term and long term consequence of the non-compliance - (f) Cooperation by the alleged offender and their willingness to undertaken remediation - (g) The public interest
+Complaints will be prioritised for investigation based upon the offence category set out in this policy.

+Decisions on enforcement action may have regard to any or all of the following considerations:

+- (a) The offence category the type and seriousness of offence - (b) The occurrence of the offence and whether it is repeated - (c) Whether the offence was committed wilfully or unknowingly - (d) Voluntary action by the alleged offender to remediate the offence - (e) The potential short term and long term consequence of the non-compliance - (f) Cooperation by the alleged offender and their willingness to undertaken remediation - (g) The public interest

-5. Offence Categories
+Offence Categories